Arta Region

 Arta Region (إقليم عرتا, Gobolka Carta) is one of the six regions of Djibouti.
-It was officially created in 2003 by the regrouping of districts of the regions of Dikhil and Djibouti.
+It was officially created in 2003 by the regrouping of sub-prefectures of the regions of Dikhil and Djibouti.
 It is situated in the south-central of the country, bordering the Tadjoura Region to the north, and the Djibouti Region to the north-east, and Dikhil Region the Ali Sabieh Region to the south, the country of Somaliland lies to the east.

 The capital of Arta Region is Arta.
 Other towns include We`a, Damerjog and Loyada.
 The Hemed mountain is the highest point in the region of Arta.